 No one tells you that your own mother-issues echo endlessly in your ears like storm waves crashing on cliff sides because as it turns out, mother-issues are as endless and relentless as waves crashing on rocks.
 No one tells you that having children forces you into that surf again and again…forever.
 Those are things you should know, Friend.

 But every time, right after I tell her not to jump off that cliff into the abyss, I follow it up with… “but you’ll never regret it.”

 The truth is Friend–and I know you know this is true–I am a better person because I became a mother.
 Yes, I am beaten down in many ways.
 Yes, I am sucked dry and left empty more times than I want, or is fair.
 Yes, I am overwhelmed to breathlessness.
 But what I’ve found in the process is something people only allude to in platitudes on pastel cards that never tell you enough.
-What I’ve found sifting through this unreconciled mess is pieces of forgiveness, shards of understanding, piles of patience and reams of capabilities for weathering so much more than I ever thought I could.
+What I’ve found sifting through this unreconciled mess are pieces of forgiveness, shards of understanding, piles of patience and reams of capabilities for weathering so much more than I ever thought I could.

 Yes, there is more fear, more doubt, and the nerves are more raw, forevermore… but I am also less stubborn, less adamant, less sure of anything and that has made more sure of everything.

 I tell her not to have kids because I don’t want to see her at the bottom of this cliff afraid and forced to be brave in tsunami of wreckage that will resurface from her ocean floor.
 My empathetic fish’s heart will hurt watching her gasp for air like I have, because I know her– she’s a lot like me.
 I suppose in a way my advice is me being a selfish fish.